Dannymannykim/GymRL-NewRepo/README.md

   - **`stride`** (Optional): For CNNs.
 [DEFAULT: 1]
   - **`padding`** (Optional): For CNNs.
 Number of padding to apply.
 [DEFAULT: 0] # GO BACK TO MODEL CLASS AND MAKE SURE
   - **`pooling_type`** (Optional): Type of pooling (`max`, `avg`).
 For CNNs.
-- **`output_transform`** (Predefined): Transformation applied to final model output.
-This is helpful when you want squash continuous action values.
-It is automatically set as `categorical` for discrete VPG and `tanh` for TD3.
+- Certain algorithms will modify model to output transformed result (e.g. `categorical` for discrete VPG, `tanh` for TD3).

 #### `parameters`
 - **`lr`** (Mandatory/Alg-specific): Learning rate for general networks and methods.